pyfar/gallery/docs/contribute/index.rst

       are the issues on GitHub.
 The GitHub projects are linked through the `Code` buttons `pyfar.org <https://pyfar.org>`_.
 If you have own ideas for contributions, may it be code, or other things, it would be best to get in touch through `Slack <https://join.slack.com/t/pyfar/shared_invite/zt-2eacdhww2-iUiPnh_wuqg2zD939wL4kw>`_ or info@pyfar.org.
-Before starting, please have a look at the guidelines.
+Before starting, please have a look at the `contribution guidelines`_.

 |

 .. _code of conduct: code_of_conduct.rst
+.. _contribution guidelines: contribution_guidelines.rst

 .. toctree::
    :maxdepth: 1
    :hidden:

-   contributing
+   Contribution Guidelines <contribution_guidelines>
    Code of Conduct <code_of_conduct>